 Web Storage Objects

-There are two types of web storage objects we can use to store the user's data.
+We can use two types of web storage objects to store the user's data.

 1. LocalStorage Object

-With localStorage object, we can store the user's data with no expiration date.
+With localStorage object, we can store the user's data without expiration.
 The data will remain in the user browser until or unless the user manually delete the data or the entire browser.
-Example

 <script> localStorage.setItem("name", "sam"); document.write(localStorage.getItem("name")); </script>